 Horticulture Scholarship Program

-In 2021, a scholarship program to support a local student pursuing a horticultural career with a focus on California native plants was established.
-This program provides $750 to support a local student pursuing a horticultural career with a focus on California native plants.
+In 2021, the chapter estaclished a scholarship program to support a local student pursuing a horticultural career with a focus on California native plants.
+In 2023, we joined the Western Horticultural Society to create the Richard and Bracey Tiede Horticulture Scholarship, which provides $1,500 to support a local student pursuing a career with a focus on California native plants.
 The scholarship is intended to help with scholastic related expenses such as books and tuition.
 Learn more about this program and apply for a scholarship here.

 If you would like to contribute to one of the CNPS SCV scholarship funds, a check written to “CNPS”, with a notation of “SCV Research Scholarship” or “SCV Horticulture Scholarship” may be mailed to the address below.
 Company matching programs are welcome.